wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

 * Endpoint stability - at least 5 requests must be recorded within 5 minutes from the moment of the first request to the endpoint.
 * Parameter stability - the occurrence of the parameter in requests to the endpoint must be more than 1 percent.

-The API structure will display the endpoints and parameters that exceeded these limits.
-The time required to build the complete API structure depends on the traffic diversity and intensity.
+The API inventory will display the endpoints and parameters that exceeded these limits.
+The time required to build the complete API inventory depends on the traffic diversity and intensity.

 Also, the API Discovery performs filtering of requests relying on the other criteria:

 * Only those requests to which the server responded in the 2xx range are processed.
 * Standard fields such as `Сontent-Type`, `Accept` and alike are discarded.

-### API structure elements
+### API inventory elements

-The API structure includes the following elements:
+The API inventory includes the following elements:

 * API endpoints
 * Request methods (GET, POST, and others)